afzalamu/afzalamu/README.md

 - Digital Electronics

 ### Current Learning
-🌱 Currently, I am exploring my interests in analog design and VLSI.
+🌱 Currently, I am exploring my interests in analog design .
 I am dedicated to expanding my knowledge and skills in these domains.

 ### Collaboration
 💞️ I am looking to collaborate with individuals who share similar interests in analog design and VLSI.
 If you are working in these areas or have a project related to them, I would be excited to collaborate and contribute.